Remote predictability of quantum measurement outcomes: Pure entangled state versus its dephased counterpart

-Now we compare the action of no dephasing with the full dephasing acting on Alice's part on the Bob's nonlocal predictability.
-If the state is unaffected by any noise then the ensemble created at Bob's part is:
+Now we compare the action of no dephasing with the full dephasing acting on Alice's part on Bob's remote predictability.
+If the state is unaffected by any noise, then the ensemble created at Bob's part is: